-Under certain circumstances you may not have time to declare your intention to participate in the R&P Program while still overseas.
+A: Under certain circumstances you may not have time to declare your intention to participate in the R&P Program while still overseas.
 If you elect to arrange your own flight, you may still be eligible for Department of State resettlement benefits or benefits funded by the Department of Health and Human Services Office of Refugee Resettlement (ORR).
-To determine if you qualify, please contact a resettlement affiliate as soon as possible after your arrival in the United States as your eligibility is time-limited.
+To determine if you qualify, please contact a resettlement affiliate as soon as possible after your arrival in the United States as your eligibility is time limited.
 We recommend you contact a resettlement affiliate within 30 days after your arrival.
-For a list of resettlement affiliates please contact SIV@wrapsnet.org.
+For a list of resettlement affiliates please contact prm-a-rpc-siv@state.gov.